 – Minority influence strategies to make all contributions count, avoid dis’ing, and keep groupthink at bay

 – Communication skills to move from conflict to collaboration

-Multicultural Teams is also available as an audio CD
+Multicultural Teams is also available as a downloadable Mp3 file.

 The audio CDs are available as part of the materials packets given to participants in Dr. Robin’s programs.
 If you would like to purchase extra copies of these CDs, please contact us with the request.